Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/An Invitation to Transform Our Future.md

 On December 18, 2024—what would have been Jordan’s 40th birthday—we are gathering to unveil **The Greatest Fraud, Deception, and Existential Threat in History**, while beginning to chart Our steps into the Future.
 This moment marks the transition from Our **[[Old Life]]** to the **[[New]]**, leading into **Season 1: Rising From the Ashes.**

 This is more than a conversation.
-It is an invitation to join the adventure of a lifetime with a emerging community of [[Flamebearers]], stepping forward as co-creators of a boundless future illuminated by [[The Sacred Flame]] that burns within Us All.
+It is an invitation to join the adventure of a lifetime with an emerging community of [[Flamebearers]], stepping forward as co-creators of a boundless future illuminated by [[The Sacred Flame]] that burns within Us All.

 Facing forthrightly the existential threats at hand, We are preparing to embark together on **The Elevation Initiative**, a transformative pathway to personal growth, collective flourishing, and the co-creation of [[Heaven on Earth]].